Who we are

 Jim Marden’s research focuses on molecular and physiological ecology, including studies of molecular mechanisms that regulate individual phenotypes and population dynamics of pollinators such as moths and butterflies.

-David Mortensen, Professor, Crop and Soil Science
+David Mortensen, Professor, Plant Science

 Chris Mullin, Professor, Entomology